Shivam01-Dark/HR_Salary_Dashboard_Shivam/README.md

 # HR_Salary_Dashboard_Shivam
-HR Salary Dashboard – TCS iON RIO-125
+TCS iON RIO-125: HR Salary Dashboard- Train the Dataset and Predict Salary

+This repository contains the project work completed by Shivam during the TCS iON Remote Internship.
+The goal is to analyze HR salary data, visualize insights, and build a linear regression model to predict salary.

 Intern: Shivam
 Organization: TCS iON